Baker Institute Image

 Biography

-Prior to joining the Baker Institute, Ben Hammou served as a 2023—2024 USIP—Minerva Peace Scholar at the United States Institute of Peace and a Diversity Fellow at the American Political Science Association.
-His research has appeared in peer-reviewed journals like Armed Forces & Society, Africa Spectrum, International Studies Review, and Journal of Global Security Studies.
-His public-facing work has appeared in popular outlets like The Washington Post, Just Security, Modern War Institute, Political Violence at a Glance, The Loop, and The Cairo Review of Global Affairs
+Prior to joining the Baker Institute, Ben Hammou served as a 2023–24 USIP—Minerva Peace Scholar at the United States Institute of Peace and a Diversity Fellow at the American Political Science Association.
+His research has appeared in peer-reviewed journals, such as Armed Forces & Society, Africa Spectrum, International Studies Review, and Journal of Global Security Studies.
+His public-facing work has appeared in a variety of popular outlets, such as Foreign Policy, The Washington Post, The Conversation, Just Security, Modern War Institute, Political Violence at a Glance, The Loop, and The Cairo Review of Global Affairs.

-Ben Hammou received his Ph.D. in Security Studies at the University of Central Florida in 2023, where he taught courses and offered guest lectures on research methodology, authoritarian politics, and military coups.
+Ben Hammou received his Ph.D. in security studies at the University of Central Florida in 2024, where he taught courses and offered guest lectures on research methodology, authoritarian politics, and military coups.
 From 2022 through 2024, Ben Hammou served as co-chair of the Status Committee on Graduate Students for the American Political Science Association.